-20 Reasons Why Your Search Ranking & Traffic Might Drop - Search Engine Journal
+22 Possible Reasons Why Your Site Traffic Dropped

 Many people will search different variations of the same question and still be unable to find an answer or solution to their problem.

-Then, as a last resort, they simply type their problem in very simple or more natural language and up pops their answer in the top search results.
+Engineers at Google have improved their natural language comprehension ability a lot.
+Today, people can type in more natural language to find results.
+It’s easier to rank for those things if you keep your content in plain language, too.

 The search engines also picked up on this phenomenon in recent years.
-Rather than relying on just a few keywords, complete sentences with language that is more natural are the way search engines are ranking websites.
+Rather than relying on just a few keywords, they are ranking websites based on complete sentences and other elements of more natural language.

 Look at your keywords and keyword phrases.
-If you are using old or more generic keywords, then you’re tracking the wrong rankings and need to update your strategy.
+If you are using old or generic keywords, you’re tracking the wrong rankings and need to update your strategy.

 2. Lost Links

-Another reason your site ranking might have dropped is that you have lost links.
+Another reason your search ranking and traffic might have dropped is that you’ve lost links.

-Check your site for lost links over the last 90 days, using a tool like Majestic or Ahrefs.
+Check your site for lost links over the last 90 days using a tool (e.g., Majestic, Ahrefs, CognitiveSEO).

-CognitiveSEO also offers a free backlink checker that will produce near real-time information where you can analyze your links profile.

-If you see that you have lost a lot of links, this might be the reason for your drop in rankings.
-You will need to delve deeper into more specifics about lost links such as:
+If you’ve lost a lot of links, this might be the reason for your drop in rankings.

 - Is the link drop sitewide?